Rafael-Nunes18/SENAI-Projects/README.md

-he contains a:
+he contains:

+-ESP 32

 -Light Sensor

 -Moviment Sensor

--Pressure Sensor
+-Pressure Sensor(with amplifacator of voltage and signal)